-Recommended Curriculum from the American Society of Biochemists and Molecular Biology taking CHE 341, BIO 240, BIO 300, BIO 305, and one additional course selected from the following: CHE 210, CHE 442, CHE 443, CHE 414, CHE 320, MTH 241, or MTH 333.
+Recommended Curriculum from the American Society of Biochemists and Molecular Biology

+The American Society of Biochemistry and Molecular Biology (ASBMB) has developed a recommended curriculum for biochemistry majors.
+A student can complete the recommended ASBMB curriculum by completing a biochemistry major and taking CHE 341, BIO 240, BIO 300, BIO 305, and one additional course selected from the following: CHE 210, CHE 442, CHE 443, CHE 414, CHE 320, MTH 241, or MTH 333.
 Note that there is no certification with this curriculum.